Cough In Children

 Does your child produce spit or phlegm?

 Children under 5 years do not usually spit or cough up phlegm.
 They usually swallow it.
 Small children and babies sometimes vomit it up.

 - with feeding?

-Does your child cough with exercise or sport?
+Does your child cough with exercise?